 - Manage stress and support the adrenals to normalize cortisol.
 This is hugely important.

-- Vitex and bio-identical progesterone may help too.
+- Vitex and bio-identical progesterone will help luteal phase deficiency (periods too close together).

 - Avoid excessive red meat (more than twice weekly) and absolutely avoid all conventional meats and dairy, which contain estrogenic compounds and antibiotics.